-Nerve root pressure in the lumbars usually travels in a spiral around the hip and leg.
+Nerve root pressure in the lumbar vertebrae usually travels in a spiral around the hip and leg.
 Here are dermatome charts that show how nerve patterns run across legs.

-Trigger point patterns in legs don’t spiral like nerve pressure does.
-These patterns make no sense when looking at dermatome charts.
-Following are a few trigger point patterns that clients have been told are sciatica from degenerative disc problems.
+Trigger point patterns in legs don’t spiral as nerve pressure patterns do.
+Trigger point patterns make no sense when looking at dermatome charts.
+The following are a few trigger point patterns that clients have been told are sciatica from degenerative disc problems.

 People with trigger points in the medial hamstring usually complain about a focus of pain right where they sit and, sometimes, tension down the back of the thigh.
 Some movements produce sharp pain at the inside of the knee.